 S. No. Criteria for Assessment Marks Remarks

-1. Assessment of experiment performed (One experiment) Setting up of the experiment and demonstration Recording the observation Conclusion 3 marks 01 mark 01 mark (03+01+01)=05 marks Time of 3 hours will be allowed for the final examination.
+1. Assessment of experiment performed (One experiment) Setting up of the experiment and 3 marks Time of 3 hours will be allowed

+demonstration Recording the observation 01 mark for the final examination.

+Conclusion 01 mark (03+01+01)=05 marks

 2. Field Studies 3 marks

 Viva-Voce 2marks

 T otal 10 marks